Question

 Quick tools for school, health, and money decisions.

-Use this page when you want a plain answer to what body fat percentage may be a healthy target.
-It helps you compare your current result with a realistic range rather than chasing one perfect number.
-The ideal range is more about consistency and health than hitting one exact number.
+Use this page when you want a plain answer to what body fat percentage may be a healthy target for men, women, and different ages.
+It compares your estimate with a realistic range so you can think in terms of health, trend, and body composition instead of chasing one perfect number.

 What you will get